The 4 Vocal Registers Explained (With Examples)

 Some of the following techniques can help you to blend registers:

-• Vocal Exploration – If you’re new to a particular pitch or register, begin by exploring it in both your talking and singing voice.
+- Vocal Exploration – If you’re new to a particular pitch or register, begin by exploring it in both your talking and singing voice.
 You can then compare it to a professional singer’s effort to check that the notes resonate similarly and have a good tone.

-• Vocal Slurs – Finally, try sliding down from your highest pitch voice, all the way to your lowest, or vice versa.
-While you do this, try to note any awkward breaks that you struggle with.
+- Vocal Slurs – Finally, try sliding down from your highest pitch voice, all the way to your lowest, or vice versa.
+While you do this, try to note any awkward breaks you struggle with.
 To improve these areas, gradually slur up from the lower pitch just below the break, to the next higher note.
 Eventually, with practice, the tricky sounds will become easier to sing.

 Summary